 Paia Maui has some excellent eateries, of which these are a few of our favorites:

 When you get back to your hotel, take a hot shower, grab a seat on your lanai, kick up your feet, and enjoy a Mai Tai…or three!
 You’ve earned it!

 Also, please give yourself a big pat on the back.
 You’ve survived the Road to Hana!

-A van tour exploring one of the the most beautiful, and windiest roads in the world, is of course preferable.
-But if you’re adventuring The Road To Hana in your rental car follow these simple tips to save some time and get you back to your hotel in at a reasonable hour.
+A van tour of one of the the world’s most beautiful roads is preferable.
+But if you’re driving The Road To Hana in your rental car, follow these simple tips to save some time and to get you back to your hotel in at a reasonable hour.

 A 2-day trip on The Road To Hana is an ideal way to enjoy the adventure.
 Here’s a list of some recommended hotels and B&Bs in the Hana area:

 For info about the other Hawaiian Islands, sign-up for the Hawaii Vacation Guide newsletter!

 You’re on your way to getting premium snorkel rentals at a deep discount!
 This coupon secures our special 2-For-1 online rates at any of our 3 physical Maui locations.

 If you pre-pay online for 2 or more snorkel sets you’ll receive an additional boogie board or beach chair rental free for the same time period!
 One freebie per party.
 We’ll see you soon in Maui, Mahalo!